Skip to content

 Oravia has a small vocabulary, and as such, there is full creativity and flexibility to create new expressions.

 Notice you can be as specific as you'd like by adding more descriptions to your compound.
-If you think lufua bei (air-vehicle) is not enough specificity for what you want to express as airplane, you can for example say jeluina lufua bei (winged-air-vehicle).
+If you think lufugu bei (air-vehicle) is not enough specificity for what you want to express as airplane, you can for example say jeluingu lufugu bei (winged-air-vehicle).

 falen-li = child-time = childhood